 The Source at Järvaveckan

-Within the framework of the 2025 Signatur Programme, the Source has been granted support to participate as a programme partner in Järvaveckan’s Kulturbron (‘Cultural Bridge’) 11-14 June 2025, thereby giving young people the opportunity to explore different cultural expressions through activities and stage programmes.
+Within the framework of the 2025 Signatur Programme, the Source was granted support to participate as a programme partner in Järvaveckan’s Kulturbron (‘Cultural Bridge’) 11-14 June 2025, thereby giving young people the opportunity to explore different cultural expressions through activities and stage programmes.

 Strength in difference and diversity

-Kulturbron aims to promote inclusion and integration and give everyone the same opportunity to participate in cultural activities.
+Kulturbron aimed to promote inclusion and integration and give everyone the same opportunity to participate in cultural activities.
 Järvaveckan highlights current societal challenges and works to promote inclusion and integration in a society where differences and diversity are recognised as strengths.
-The Source’s participation in Kulturbron provides a unique opportunity to reach out and make impact.
+The Source’s participation in Kulturbron provided the organisation with an opportunity to reach out and make impact.

-Through Järvaveckan’s Kulturbron, The Source wants to inspire young people to appreciate and engage in different art forms, promote cultural diversity and contribute to social change.
+Through Järvaveckan’s Kulturbron, The Source wanted to inspire young people to appreciate and engage in different art forms, promote cultural diversity and contribute to social change.

-Järvaveckan attracted more than 70,000 visitors in 2024, and at least as many are expected in 2025, many of whom are expected to actively participate in Järvaveckan’s Kulturbron.
-The Source expects around a thousand young people to visit the project’s tent, and several hundred young visitors are likely to be inspired by different cultural expressions and participate in project activities.
+Järvaveckan attracted over 40 000 visitors in 2025, many of whom were expected to actively participate in Järvaveckan’s Kulturbron.
+The Source expected around a thousand young people to visit the project’s tent, and several hundred young visitors to be inspired by different cultural expressions and participate in project activities.

 Engaging Activity Programmes

 By offering the opportunity to explore new skills, The Source aims to shape a creative and conscious generation.
-The activities offered at Järvaveckan are designed to inspire and engage.
-Traditional cultural expressions are combined with modern trends to create an attractive platform for self-expression and community.
+The activities offered at Järvaveckan were designed to inspire and engage.
+Traditional cultural expressions were combined with modern trends to create an attractive platform for self-expression and community.

-Participants will have the opportunity to take part in interactive workshops in music, dance, theatre and art.
-Under the guidance of experienced instructors and creative role models, they will be able to try out new techniques, express emotions and create their own works of art.
-Through topical expressions and popular and inspiring role models the project reaches specific groups and creates an atmosphere that motivates young people to get involved.
+Participants had the opportunity to take part in interactive workshops in music, dance, theatre and art.
+Under the guidance of experienced instructors and creative role models, they could try out new techniques, express emotions and create their own works of art.
+Through topical expressions and popular and inspiring role models the project reached specific groups and created a motivating atmosphere for young people.

-- On a stage for young talents, participants will perform and showcase their skills, giving them a chance to be recognised and receive feedback from both the audience and experienced performers.
+- On a stage for young talents, participants performed and showcased their skills, giving them a chance to be recognised and receive feedback from both the audience and experienced performers.

-- Panel discussions and lectures allow participants to ask questions and share their experiences in a context that stimulates discussions on the importance of culture, inclusion, identity and creativity.
+- Panel discussions and lectures allowed participants to ask questions and share their experiences in a context that stimulated discussions on the importance of culture, inclusion, identity and creativity.

-- Innovative technological initiatives such as virtual reality and interactive installations will be integrated to create modern and engaging experiences that capture the interest of young people.
+- Innovative technological initiatives such as virtual reality and interactive installations were integrated to create modern and engaging experiences that capture the interest of young people.

-- At Stora Kulturscenen (“The Major Culture Stage”) there will be performances by artists, dance and theatre groups representing a diversity of cultural expressions.
+- At Stora Kulturscenen (“The Major Culture Stage”) there were performances by artists, dance and theatre groups representing a diversity of cultural expressions.

-There will also be a fashion show, graffiti wall, henna painting, face painting, open mics, talent contest and a big closing party with several DJs and a silent disco.
+Activities also included a fashion show, graffiti wall, henna painting, face painting, open mics, talent contest and a big closing party with several DJs and a silent disco.

 The Source believes in the power of collaboration and that different perspectives lead to a richer end result.
-A variety of cultural actors will be invited to contribute to the programme.
+A variety of cultural actors were invited to contribute to the programme.

-The target groups include children and young people, families in the Järva area, cultural actors and decision-makers.
-Through targeted initiatives, the project is expected to contribute to increased participation, cultural diversity, talent development and strengthening young people’s self-esteem.
+The target groups included children and young people, families in the Järva area, cultural actors and decision-makers.
+Through targeted initiatives, the project expects to have contributed to increased participation, cultural diversity, talent development and strengthening young people’s self-esteem.
 The Source wishes to create long-term collaborations and strives to continue to engage participants after the duration of Järvaveckan.

 Follow The Source @ Instagram: @thesource4you